Adopt a cat

 Reserve your cat.
 If you’re found to be a match for your chosen cat, you’ll be contacted via phone or email.
 You may be asked for proof of your address and the consent of your landlord (if you live in a rented property)

 Adopt.
 Once you have reserved your cat, you’ll be sent paperwork to sign and you’ll make a further telephone appointment with our team.
 In this call, you’ll have a chance to discuss everything you need to know about your cat.
 You’ll then pay an adoption fee of £85 for a cat under 12 years old, £75 for a cat over 12.
-This fee is for new adoptions agreed from February 1st 2021 and the payment is usually by bank transfer.
+There is an additional charge of £20 for kittens under six months.
+These fees are for new adoptions agreed from February 1st 2021 and the payment is usually by bank transfer.

 Bringing your cat home.
-Once this is finalised, we’ll arrange for a driver to bring your cat safely to your home
+Once this is finalised, we’ll arrange for a driver to bring your cat safely to your home.
+If you require delivery but live more than 20 miles away from us, we would be grateful for a donation towards petrol.

 Be supported.
 You’ll receive a follow-up call or email around three, seven and 21 days after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice